psb629/labs/Mac_Terminal_setting/README.md

 > * amuse
 - - -
 If you see the below error message after the installation.

-	"complete:96: bad math expression: operand expected at end of string" From ~/.zshrc, the following passages shall be erased. if [ -f $HOME/.afni/help/all_progs.COMP.zsh ]
+	complete:96: bad math expression: operand expected at end of string

+From ~/.zshrc, the following passages shall be erased.

+	if [ -f $HOME/.afni/help/all_progs.COMP.zsh ]
 	then
  		autoload -U +X bashcompinit && bashcompinit